awsdocs/aws-sct-user-guide/doc_source/agents.dw.md

 The following steps need to occur to migrate data from a local data store to an AWS data store using AWS Snowball Edge\.

 1. Create an AWS Snowball Edge job using the AWS Snowball console\.
-For more information, see [Create an import job](https://docs.aws.amazon.com/snowball/latest/ug/create-import-job.html) in the AWS Snowball documentation\.
+For more information, see [Creating an AWS Snowball Edge Job](https://docs.aws.amazon.com/snowball/latest/developer-guide/create-job-common.html) in the *AWS Snowball Edge Developer Guide*\.

 1. Unlock the AWS Snowball Edge device using the local, dedicated Linux machine\.